10 Sneaky Places You Can Get Skin Cancer (That Aren’t on Your Skin)

 You can get skin cancer: In the irises of your eyes

 Just like you can get freckles in your eyes (it’s true!) you can also get other types of sun damage in your irises, including melanoma, the deadliest form of skin cancer.
-But isn’t skin cancer supposed to be, well, on skin?
+But isn’t skin cancer supposed to be, well, on your skin?
 The truth is that any part of your body exposed to the sun is vulnerable and even though we may not think about it often, our eyes are one of the most exposed parts of our bodies.
-“Ninety percent of all skin cancers are due to sun damage,” says Bobby Awadalla, MD, a dermatologist and CEO of UVO.
-“And the more sun damage an area receives the more likely you are to develop a skin cancer in that location.”
+“Ninety percent of all skin cancers are due to sun damage,” says Bobby Awadalla, MD, a board-certified dermatologist.
+“And the more sun damage an area receives the more likely you are to develop skin cancer in that location.”
 This is why you need to be vigilant about protecting your peepers.
 Since you can’t put sunscreen in your eyes (ouch!), make sure you wear UV-blocking sunglasses and get regular checkups with an eye doctor.
 And if you notice any strange new spots of color in your irises or a change in their color, make an appointment, stat.
-And make sure you never ignore these 10 places when you check for skin cancer.
+Make sure you never ignore these places when you check for skin cancer.

 With the popularity of gel manicures, fingers and toes are now in the hot seat—literally, thanks to the UV lights used to seal the gel coat.
-You hopefully already know how damaging tanning beds can be to your skin, says Stephen Stahr, MD, of The Dermatology Associates of San Antonio in Texas, and those quick-dry devices are basically mini tanning beds for your nails.
+You hopefully already know how damaging tanning beds can be to your skin, says Stephen Stahr, MD, a dermatologist in New Braunfels, Texas, and those quick-dry devices are basically mini tanning beds for your nails.
 While you can’t get skin cancer on your nails, the damage can penetrate through the nail to the skin underneath.
 To make sure you’re safe, he recommends putting sunscreen everywhere, including on the tips of your fingers and toes.
-In addition, take a moment to examine your nail beds without polish on a regular basis because this black mark on your nail could mean you have skin cancer.
+In addition, take a moment to examine your nail beds without polish on a regular basis because this mark on your nail could mean you have skin cancer.

 Let’s be honest: Getting a little crustiness inside your ear or behind it isn’t that unusual.
 But if it doesn’t go away with a good scrubbing, there’s a chance it could be skin cancer, Dr. Awadalla explains.
 “My rule is that if you get a new skin lesion and it doesn’t go away after a month you should have it evaluated,” he says.
 And it’s not just weird moles you need to look for.
 “Skin cancers can be red, pearly, scaly, or have an ulceration with bleeding and crusting,” he adds.